Springfield, MO

 Builders are pulling back but demand remains healthy.
 A supply constraint could form — fewer new units entering a market that is still absorbing well.

-Springfield, MO shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Polk County contributes the most structural risk (Elevated, driven by permit growth), while Dallas County anchors the lower end (Below Average).
+Springfield, MO shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Polk County contributes the most structural risk (Elevated, driven by permit growth), while Webster County anchors the lower end (Below Average).

 | County | Score ▼ |